 Where to start: filter your contacts by those who haven’t been updated recently, and start scheduling your follow up tasks from there!
 Or, filter your leads to show those without tasks, and start scheduling follow ups.
 You can also try scheduling follow ups with customers after sales and as a small 'thank you' for being a customer.

 It may be tempting to clean up your data and delete contacts that you no longer find useful.
 It’s easy to get a little overzealous when you start using a fun, new organization tool.
 However, deleting contacts in your CRM is not only unnecessary, given that most have plenty of storage for all your data, it might actually hurt your business.
 The bottom line is, you don’t know what’s going to happen in the future of your company.
 Deleting a contact is like deleting a relationship.
 The phrase “Don’t burn bridges” applies to CRM contacts, too.
 The contact you didn’t find useful in 2016 may turn out to be a top lead in 2017, and you’ll regret tossing all their info away.
 So, don’t turn into another cliché and accidentally throw the baby out with the bathwater.
 A surplus of contacts can make your CRM feel overcrowded, however, so make sure to read our next best practice for the solution!

 Where to start: implement a CRM rule for you and your team: never delete a contact.
+If you'd like, manage user permissions to prevent your team from deleting any data.
 If you want to make sure you don’t call certain people or that former customers are distinguished from current customers, create groups for “Archived” and “Do not contact” records.
 Also, find inactive contacts in your CRM by following these instructions.